This article has links to products and services we love, which we may make commission from.

 For sunset views over la Pinta, reserve a table at El Horno de Neptuno in the shopping centre just before the beach.

-Note: There are quite a few street sellers around this beach, which is part of South Tenerife life.
+Note: There are quite a few street sellers around this beach, part of South Tenerife life.

-The toilets are technically free, but there is a tip jar for change.
+The toilets are technically free, but there is a tip jar.

 If you are hankering after a McFlurry, there is a Golden Arches on the beach or, if you prefer to support local, a lovely beachfront cafe which serves ice cream, cocktails and barraquito, more on that delight below!